 Police search London addresses as failed attack on US flight prompts tighter airport security.

-US media cited officials saying the suspect had told interrogators that al-Qaeda operatives in Yemen had been giving him the equipment and instructions on how to carry out the attack.
+US media cited officials saying the suspect in Friday’s incident had told interrogators that al-Qaeda operatives in Yemen had given him the equipment and instructions on how to carry out the attack.

 |Abdulmutallab is the son of a prominent Nigerian banker [Reuters]|